For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're keen to go to events and festivals this summer, but you're short on cash, there's a pretty good solution: working at them.

 You might be able to find paid summer jobs at some events.
-Have a look at job sites to see if you can find any opportunities that suit you.
+Look at job sites to see if you can find any opportunities that suit you.

 At music festivals, though, it's common for students to work on a voluntary basis and get a free ticket instead of earning money.
 It's such a good way to save money on festival tickets that you'd otherwise pay for.

-The voluntary roles can include things like cleaning up litter, giving out wristbands and selling programmes.
+The voluntary roles can involve cleaning up litter, giving out wristbands and selling programmes.

 You can usually volunteer for festivals via charities.
 Oxfam, for example, has a good festival volunteering scheme.